4 DUI Mistakes You Should Not Make!

 Additionally, it should be noted here that BAC test refusals CAN be used against motorists in future DUI cases.
 This is different from nearly any other type of criminal case because, in other types of criminal cases, people’s attempts to not incriminate themselves by giving more possible evidence to cops cannot be used against them to establish guilt.

 So the takeaway here is that you should be prepared for the consequences of refusing BAC testing, avoiding one of many common DUI mistakes.

 Mistake #4- Pleading guilty to a DUI without first consulting a lawyer

 Have you or a loved one been charged with a DUI?
-If so, a Colorado Springs DUI lawyer at Shimon Kohn, P.C., LLC is ready to aggressively defend your rights and help you bring your case to a successful resolution.
+If so, a Colorado Springs DUI lawyer at Kohn Law Firm is ready to aggressively defend your rights and help you bring your case to a successful resolution.

 To learn more about how we can help you, set up a free initial consultation with us by calling us at (719) 328-9555 or by emailing us using the contact form at the top of this page.
 From our offices in Colorado Springs, we represent clients throughout the Pikes Peak region and Colorado.